Megaparsec tutorial

 -

-is a wrapper for lexemes that picks up all trailing white space using the supplied space consumer. -
+lexemeis a wrapper for lexemes that picks up all trailing white space using the supplied space consumer. -

-internally and then similarly picks up all trailing white space.
+symbolis a parser that matches given text usingstringinternally and then similarly picks up all trailing white space.

 We will see how it all works together in a moment, but first we need to

-introduce a couple more helpers from Text.Megaparsec.Char.Lexer
+introduce a couple more helpers from Text.Megaparsec.Char.Lexer.

 Char and string literals